The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 3. What is the best state to form an LLC for real estate?

-The best states to start an LLC for real estate include:
+The best states for starting a real estate LLC include:

 - Texas